superflycss/superflycss/README.md

 The aim of [superflycss](https://github.com/superflycss/superflycss) is to maximize designer and developer productivity, cross eco system utilization, and to minimize maintenance effort by providing:
 - [SuperflyCSS Component and Utility Naming Conventions](https://github.com/superflycss/superflycss/blob/master/naming-conventions.md) that provide predictability, clarity, transparency, simplicity, and consistency to the CSS markup and the corresponding end result.
 - A la carte flexibility.
-Use only the parts that you want to use.
+Use only the parts that you want to use.-
 - A robust CSS foundation / base
 - Small focused CSS modules that are easily customizable, adhere to a [Module philosophy](https://github.com/substack/browserify-handbook#module-philosophy), and are free of [side effects](https://philipwalton.com/articles/side-effects-in-css/) and [naming collisions](https://philipwalton.com/articles/side-effects-in-css/)
 - Dependency management for CSS modules and build tools